roflmaostc/felixwechsler.science/pages/CV.md

 * 2012 - 2014: Several awards at the national level of the [physics](https://www.scienceolympiaden.de/ipho) and [mathematics olympiad](https://www.mo-by.de/)
 * 2014: [Schülerpreis](https://www.dpg-physik.de/auszeichnungen/dpg-preise/schuelerinnen-und-schuelerpreis/preistraeger) of the German Physical Society
     * awarded to only 10 pupils each year

-## Software
-* [DeconvOptim.jl:](https://github.com/roflmaostc/DeconvOptim.jl) for multi dimensional image deconvolution for both CPUs and GPUs
-* [FourierTools.jl:](https://github.com/bionanoimaging/FourierTools.jl/) for efficient working with Fourier space
-* [orpheuscc:](https://www.orpheus-verein.de) Django web application to manage seminars and activities of the Orpheus e.V.
-* Several other toolboxes written in Julia Lang can be found on [GitHub](https://github.com/roflmaostc/)

 ## Talks